Amr-Elnemr/Trash-Track/README.md

 # Trash-Track
-A cross platform Trash-Track application for garbage trucks drivers
+A cross platform client side application for garbage truck drivers.
+It is implemented with Ionic 3.